ALZHEIMER’S DISEASE

 There are several FDA-approved medications that can help manage symptoms of Alzheimer’s

-• NMDA antagonists (e.g., Memantine) – This medication regulates glutamate activity, another neurotransmitter that affects learning and memory.
+• NMDA antagonists (e.g., memantine): This medication regulates glutamate activity, another neurotransmitter that affects learning and memory.

-2. Lifestyle and Behavioral Therapies
+2. Lifestyle and Non-Drug Therapies

 Behavioral therapies and environmental changes can help manage symptoms and improve quality of life